Channels Overview

 How Messages Flow

-1. Your agent wakes up automatically (if it's sleeping)
+1. Your agent wakes up automatically if it's sleeping

-2. It reads and processes your message
+2. It reads and processes the message with full access to tools, skills, and context

-The Telegram conversation and the dashboard chat are the same conversation — messages appear in both places, so you can switch between them freely.
+Channel conversations and the dashboard chat are the same conversation — messages appear in both places, so you can switch between them freely.

 Auto-Wake

-1. You see "🌅 Waking up... one moment!" in Telegram
+1. You see "🌅 Waking up... one moment!" in the chat

 2. The agent wakes up automatically

-3. Your message is processed and the response is delivered back to Telegram
+3. Your message is processed and the response is delivered

 You don't need to visit the dashboard to wake the agent.
 This means your agent is effectively always reachable — even when its sandbox is shut down to save resources.